cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 When applications need a Random Oracle (RO), they can be constructed from deterministic encoding functions.
-In particular, let F : {0,1}^* -> E be a deterministic encoding function onto curve E, and let H1 and H2 be two hash functions modeled as random oracles that map input messages to the base field of E, i.e., Z_q.
+In particular, let F : {0,1}^* -> E be a deterministic encoding function onto curve E, and let H0 and H1 be two hash functions modeled as random oracles that map input messages to the base field of E, i.e., Z_q.
 Farashahi et al. {{FFSTV13}} showed that the following mapping is indistinguishable from a RO: